Mohamed Soumah

-Mohamed Soumah (born 15 March 2003) is a Guinean professional footballer who plays as a centre-back for Gent and the Guinea national team.
+Mohamed Soumah (born 15 March 2003) is a Guinean professional footballer who plays as a centre-back for Sirius and the Guinea national team.

 Career

 Soumah is a product of the academy of the Guinean club Kaloum.
-He began his career on loan with the French Championnat National 3 club FC Ouest Tourangeau in 2022, and the following year had a loan in the Championnat National 3 with Avoine OCC.
+He began his career on loan with French club FC Ouest Tourangeau in 2022, and the following year had a loan in the Championnat National 3 with Avoine OCC.
 On 16 August 2023, he joined Gent on loan where he was assigned to their reserves.
-On 8 January 2025, he signed a 3-year contract with the senior Gent team.
-He debuted with the senior Gent team in a 3–1 Belgian Pro League loss to Union Saint-Gilloise on 25 May 2025.
+On 8 January 2025, he signed a three-year contract with the Gent senior team.
+He made his debut for Gent in a 3–1 Belgian Pro League loss to Union Saint-Gilloise on 25 May 2025.

+On 4 February 2026, Soumah signed a four-and-a-half year contract with Allsvenskan club IK Sirius.

 International career

 Soumah was called up to the Guinea U23s for the 2024 Olympic Games.
 He was called up to the Guinea national team for a set of 2026 FIFA World Cup qualification matches in September 2025.